evarga/nfrs-guide/README.md

 A powerful way to portray the desired level of availability is via financial losses due to downtimes.
 The idea is to calculate how much it costs for a system to be unavailable for some period.
 A standard formula for measuring availability is a function of length of period and time while the system is unavailable:

-$$system availability (%) = \frac{period length - downtime duration}{period length}$$
+$$\textrm{system availability (%)}=\frac{\textrm{period length}-\textrm{downtime duration}}{\textrm{period length}}$$

 It doesn't take too much to have fewer nines than desired.
 For example, having 30 minutes of downtime per month (assuming 30 days per month) results in 99.93% availability and with 50 minutes the availability drops to 99.88% (one nine is gone).
 The [percentage table](https://en.wikipedia.org/wiki/High_availability#Percentage_calculation) gives a quick overview of these dependencies.
 ```
 Tag:      Reliability.Availability
-Gist: The registration service must reach 99.9% uptime during peak business hours (depends on a customer's region).
+Gist:     The registration service must reach 99.9% uptime during peak business hours
+          (depends on a customer's region).
-Ambition: Without being able to promptly turn leads into customers jeopardizes the bottom line of our company.
+Ambition: Without being able to promptly turn leads into customers jeopardizes the bottom
-The registration service must be constantly available for users to become registered in our system.
+          line of our company.
+The registration service must be constantly available for
+          users to become registered in our system.
 Scale:    The system availability expressed in percentage.
 Meter:    The formula for calculating availability as described above.
 Baseline: 95%
 Fail:     98%
 Goal:     99.9%
 Stretch:  99.99%
 ```

 ### Reliability.Recoverability